Craig Turner Bullock

 In order to be considered for NZIPP Accreditation, applicants must;

-- Apply to join as a NZIPP Provisional Member
+- Apply to join as a NZIPP Affiliate Member

 - Agree to be bound by the NZIPP Code of Ethics